platformsh/platformsh-docs/src/dedicated/support/ssh-agent.md

 # SSH Agent Setup

-The SSH Agent will forward authentication requests from Platform.sh Enterprise to your local machine.
-This allows you to log into remote servers from the Enterprise host using your local private key.
-With a working ssh-agent you can easily copy files directly between the Enterprise host and Platform.sh, or from another remote server.
+The SSH Agent will forward authentication requests from Platform.sh Dedicated to your local machine.
+This allows you to log into remote servers from the Dedicated host using your local private key.
+With a working ssh-agent you can easily copy files directly between the Dedicated host and Platform.sh, or from another remote server.

 ## OpenSSH